The Quest for the Precious

 So what can you do to mitigate the strain?
 Make agreements.
 My boss knows not to call me on my days off unless it’s a genuine emergency, and I respect his days off in the same fashion.
 If it’s a casual thought or question, or a semi-important update, we’ve agreed to text messages that will be answered when and if we feel like it.
 I’m very fortunate that I have a boss who’s accommodating.
 I know that not everyone has this luxury.
 However, most employers are wise enough to know that a valuable employee is exactly that—valuable—and will listen when reasonable accommodations are requested.
 It shouldn’t be necessary to request that one’s personal time be honored as such, but if you’re being harried by work during your non-working hours and days, it’s time to put in just such a request.

 By freeing up your free time and making it truly your own, you allow yourself the freedom to do with it what you will.

-4. Learn from what you do at work.
+Work/Life Balance Tip #4.
+Learn from what you do at work.

-Running a homestead or hobby farm requires a vast myriad of skills, unless you’re willing and/or able to pay for hired help to cover those tasks where you fall short on ability and/or knowledge.
+Running a homestead or hobby farm requires a vast array of skills, unless you’re willing and/or able to pay for hired help to cover those tasks where you fall short on ability and/or knowledge.
 No matter what you do for off-homestead work, you probably are acquiring knowledge that can be useful at home.